Named Tensor Notation: Introduction

-The $\key$ axis is for the features of queries and keys, and $\val$ is for the features of values.
-The $\seq$ axis is for tokens of sequences.
-This notation makes it clear what are the types of each input, and how they are acted upon.
-The tensor $Q$ is a query, which is a vector over the $\key$ axis.
-The tensor $K$ is a sequence of keys, and so has the $\seq$ and $\key$ axes.
-You can think of it as a matrix, but don't need to remember whether $\seq$ corresponds to columns and $\key$ to rows, or vice versa.
-The tensor $V$ is a sequence of values, and so has the $\seq$ and $\val$ axes.
-The description of the functions makes it clear which axis any operation acts upon.
-For example, to parse the expression $Q \ndot{\key} K$, it doesn't matter if $\key$ corresponds to rows or columns in $K$, since the dot product is taken over the $\key$ axis shared between $K$ and $Q$.
+The type signature introduces three named axes: the $\key$ axis is for features of queries and keys, the $\val$ axis is for features of values, and the $\seq$ axis is for tokens in a sequence.
+(Please see \cref{sec:goodnames} for an explanation of our naming convention.)
+This notation makes the types of each input tensor explicit.
+Tensor $Q$ is a query vector that is compared with key vectors, so it has a $\key$ axis.
+Tensor $K$ is a sequence of key vectors, so it has $\seq$ and $\key$ axes.
+Tensor $V$ is a sequence of value vectors, so it has $\seq$ and $\val$ axes.
+Unlike with matrix notation, the reader is not required to remember whether $\seq$ corresponds to rows or columns in either of these tensors.

+The function itself uses the named axes to precisely apply operations.
+The expression $Q \ndot{\key} K$ is a dot product over the $\key$ axis shared between $K$ and $Q$; there is no ambiguity about rows or columns.
+Similarly, the softmax function is annotated with the axis along which it is applied, removing any ambiguity or reliance on convention.

-Our notation also makes it easy to ``broadcast'' or ``vectorize'' a function by extending it to act on tensors with more axes.
-For example, if instead of being a vector with the single axis $\key$, $Q$ is a tensor with the three axes $\key$, $\seq$ and $\batch$ (corresponding to tokens of a sequence and examples in a minibatch, respectively) then the $\text{Attention}$ function works as written, acting on each example in a minibatch in parallel.
-Similarly, we can also add a $\heads$ axis to the inputs for multiple attention heads.
+Furthermore, named tensor notation naturally extends to \textit{lifting} (also known as vectorizing and/or broadcasting) a function to tensors with more axes.
+For example, if instead of being a tensor with the single axis $\key$, $Q$ has three axes $\key$, $\seq$ and $\batch$ (corresponding to tokens of a sequence and examples in a minibatch, respectively) then the $\text{Attention}$ function works as written, acting on each example in a minibatch in parallel.
+Similarly, we can also add a $\heads$ axis to the inputs to get multiple attention heads.
+These additional axes are often elided in neural network papers, possibly avoiding notational complexity, but possibly also hiding critical model details.